 TIP: To ensure that you maintain good records, you can usually download statements and save them.

 To sign up for paperless statements, visit your online profile for a given organization and look for a paperless option, or call the institution by phone.

 Decline Paper Catalogs and Junk Mail

 Is your mailbox filled with unwanted promotions and catalogs?
 If so, remove yourself from mailing lists.
 This not only keeps your recycling bin from filling up so quickly, but also saves clutter and energy.

 Contact the Direct Marketing Association to register your mail preferences.
-This allows you to remove your name from many national telemarketing, mail, and e-mail lists.
-Register with the Consumer Credit Reporting Industry’s Opt-Out Program to not receive credit card and insurance offers by calling 1-888-567-8688 or register online for five years.
-You can also call the phone number listed on catalogs and asked to be removed from their specific mailing list.
+This allows you to remove your name from many national telemarketing, mail, and email lists.
+Register with the Consumer Credit Reporting Industry’s Opt-Out Program to not receive credit card and insurance offers by calling 1-888-567-8688 or registering online.
+You can also call the phone number listed on catalogs, or contact the company online, and asked to be removed from their specific mailing list.

 Feature image courtesy of Arti Sandhu (Flickr)